 Ha ha, just kidding.
 He takes Henry's brain and puts it in the Monster.
 The Monster is brought to life, using a very cool looking solar generator rather than the traditional lightning.
 The Monster rises, Victor proclaims that he is beautiful, and the two go out to the opera together.
 Yes, really.

 Actually the Monster is pretty easy on the eyes.
 It learns quickly, and Victor teaches it table manners and general etiquette.
 However, Victor soon notices the beginnings of decay.
 Could his beautiful young protégé be aging?

 It might be worth noting here that not only were the writers of this film lovers, but Bachardy was thirty years younger than Isherwood.
 It's awkward to be thinking about the internal dynamics of the relationships of people I don't know and will never meet, but still it's hard not to wonder how many of the fears and tensions of this May/December relationship made it to the screen.

 The Monster is indeed becoming more, well, monstrous looking.
 Victor destroys all of his mirrors, so that the Monster won't know.
 He can't find a way to cure the regression.
-While Victor seeks help from an unsympathetic clergyman (), the Monster accidentally scares Victor's landlady (Agnes Moorehead) to death.
+While Victor seeks help from an unsympathetic clergyman , the Monster accidentally scares Victor's landlady (Agnes Moorehead) to death.
 Victor takes his creation back to the lab in which he was made.
-Victor contemplates destroying the Monster with acid, but can't do it.
+Victor contemplates destroying the Monster with acid, but can't bring himself to do it.